JemmaHarriganQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](missingimage.png)

 This project is related to mine because they use a soil moisture tester to tell when the soil is dry or not.
-They have made it with sound rather than just a screen, which I think waas a cool idea.
+They have made it with sound rather than just a screen, which I think was a cool idea.

 ### Related project 3 ###
 Interactive Plant Growing (1993)